lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_analysis/syn_events_fit_analysis.rst

 |

-In the 'View analysis' tab, the user may analyse the optimized parameters for a default data and mod file combination or browse through the optimized parameters available in the collab storage.
+In the 'View analysis' tab, the user can analyze the optimized parameters for default data and a mod file combination or browse through the optimized parameters available in the Collab storage.

 .. container:: bsp-container-center